“Noreferrer noopener”, are HTML attributes that can be added to outgoing links. What do these tags do and how they can impact your SEO efforts?

 <a href="https://www.externalsite.com/" target="_blank" rel="noopener noreferrer">my external link</a>

-As explained above, this will prevent any information to be passed to the new tab and the end result is that any traffic that will go from your website to the linking website (by clicking the link), will not be shown in Google Analytics.
+As explained above, this will prevent any information from being passed to the new tab.
+The end result is that any traffic that goes from your website to the linking website (by clicking the link) will not be shown in Google Analytics.

 How to remove rel=”noreferrer” from WordPress links